(1). Pentacost-Brethren Snehasamvadham- Dallas 2016

 (3).
 Pr.
 Shibu Peediakal refuting Brethren Assembly Preachers again

 One of the topics that Pastor Shibu has addressed in various clips on his Youtube channel is regarding speaking in tongues (which of course, the Brethren teach that this gift has ceased with the early Church).
 Personally, I don't believe that the gift of tongues has ceased.
 Will all believers speak in tongues to demonstrate they have been baptized by the Holy Ghost?
 It's a very controversial question and subject.
 From studying Scripture, I personally haven't been convinced that speaking in tongues is a mandatory requirement for all believers.
 Each has a different gift that the Holy Ghost gives them in order to minister to others.
 I'm reminded of how Paul teaches us that we all compose the Body of Christ and we all have different functions just like the different components of the human body have different functions (refer to 1 Corinthians 12:4-11 and Romans 12:6-8).
 This passage indicates that not everyone has the same gifts, and that it is the Holy Ghost who determines who should receive a particular gift(s).
 The Bible is clear that there is only one baptism (refer to Ephesians 4:5).
+There is no separate baptism of the Holy Ghost in order to receive the gift of tongues.
 I believe that there was a confusion in the beginning of the early Church regarding baptism (they didn't know the existence of the Holy Ghost- refer to Acts 13:2).
 Some were still being baptized only through John the Baptist's baptism- i.e. baptism with water.
 John the Baptist's baptism with water called for repentance of sins (refer to Acts 13:1-5).
 They failed to understand that Jesus would add to this baptism- i.e the baptism with the Holy Ghost and fire.
 Thus, He would unite the baptism with water and the baptism with the Holy Ghost and fire into one baptism (that is why in the Great Commission He says, baptize them in the name of the Father, the Son, and the Holy Ghost).
 When we undergo water baptism today, if we are baptized in the name of the Father, the Son, and the Holy Ghost, we are baptized with the Holy Ghost and fire also.
-Thus, it is one baptism (refer to Ephesians 4:5).
+Thus, it is one baptism (refer to Ephesians 4:5), not multiple baptisms.

 Instead of focusing on tongues as the evidence of baptism with the Holy Ghost, I believe that we need to be focusing on the fruit of the Spirit as the evidence of the Holy Ghost.
 John's baptism emphasized repentance of sins.
 However, I don't think that frees a person from their sinful nature.
 The Holy Ghost is what empowers us, controls us, and guides us to overcome our sinful nature (refer to Romans 7:21-25, Romans 8:1-14, and Galatians 5:16-26) and bear the fruit of the Spirit.